aweeraman/blog/posts/dissecting-bitcoin-part-1-the-technology.md

 ![](/images/2024/03/1-d2odgp9ix6jlxai5noz08q.png)

-Reference: Nakamoto, Satoshi.
-“Bitcoin: A Peer-to-Peer Electronic Cash System.”
-(2008).At its foundation, the protocol relies on the following concepts.
+*Reference: Nakamoto, Satoshi.
+"Bitcoin: A Peer-to-Peer Electronic Cash System."
+(2008).*

+At its foundation, the protocol relies on the following concepts.

 **Proof-of-Work**

 In this system where the base unit is a block of transactions, a new block is created approximately every ten minutes through a process known as mining and involves solving a [very difficult math problem](https://en.bitcoin.it/wiki/Proof_of_work) that requires considerable compute cycles but is very easy to verify once solved.
-For example, the string “Hello, world” hashes to the following using SHA256:
+For example, the string "Hello, world" hashes to the following using SHA256:

 315f5bdb76d078c43b8ac0064e4a0164612b1fce77c869345bfc94c75894edd3